Eri9898/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/rkypfaw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 2. Usually the lead Help desk person will assign the ticket to an Agent and also makes sure the tickets follow SLA guidelines.
-So in order to do that you must click on a ticket and the read through it.
+So in order to do that you must click on a ticket and read through it.
 To adjust the SLA  (Severity Level) of a ticket you may click on SLA plan and select from the list.
 </p>
 Click create
 </p>